-These are my top picks for queer bars in Denver.
+These are our top picks for Denver gay bars or rather LGBTQ+ Bars.
 These were chosen for their lively events, great space, and sometimes their food!

 Trade